Guru Dutt: An Unfinished Story: Development and writing

 In 2004, the journalist-turned-biographer Yasser Usman attended the Osian's Cinefan Festival of Asian and Arab Cinema in Delhi and watched Dutt's films for the first time.
 He confessed he was impressed by the actor's films and described them as "magical".
 In an interview to Asian Voice, Usman found Dutt's works mostly reflect his life experiences, adding that he "realized [...] how personal his cinema was".
 At the festival, however, Usman saw that people were talking about how disturbed Dutt was during his life without discussing the reason.
 He quote this as his motivation to write the book.

 The writing took two years, with Usman only collecting few archives of Dutt's interviews as none of them were in the public domain.
 He also used several of Dutt's accounts in Bengali and Kannada for his research.
 He tracked down Dutt's family members, close friends, and colleagues, but a few died before he met them.
 Usman had several conversations with Dutt's younger sister, the painter Lalita Lajmi, and was impressed by her detail narration on Dutt's personal life, such as mentioning the dates, people, places and timelines: "I am deeply indebted to her for this crucial documentation.
 Really thankful that she allowed me an entry into her inner world."
 She told Usman about Dutt's mental issues which led him to commit suicide and blamed herself for it.
-She also discussed her sibling relationship with Dutt, mostly that from the 1950s and 1960s, and his on-screen and off-screen life.
+She also discussed her sibling relationship with Dutt, mostly that from the 1950s and 1960s, and his on-screen and off-screen life."The maker of classic Hindi films such as Pyaasa and Kaagaz Ke Phool - film school staples for their timeless themes - Dutt forged a deeply personal, introspective style of filmmaking that was novel in the post-independence era.
+His complex characters often reflected his personal struggles; his plots touched upon universal motifs, inviting the audience to confront uncomfortable realities through hauntingly beautiful cinema."

+— Yasser Usman on Guru Dutt, BBC 2025.